Esri/calcite-app-components/README.md

 ### Deployment

 1. Checkout the master branch.
-Your git state must be clean (no pending changes).
+Your git working directory must be clean (no pending un-staged changes).
 1. Run `npm run release:<patch | minor | major>`.
    Follow semantic versioning.
 Patch for bug fixes only.
 Major for breaking changes.
 Minor for the rest.

 This will create and push a new version commit and tag, then publish that commit to the npm public registry.

-**\*Aside:** It will also update the docs for github pages and the readmes for each component.
+**\*Aside:** It will also update the docs for GitHub Pages and the READMEs for each component.

 ## Updating Github Pages Docs